 How To Identify Mites On A Parrot

-- Use a flashlight to check your parrot’s skin at night.
-If you see small dots that look like they’re moving, they’re likely to be mites.
+- Check your parrot’s skin at night with a flashlight.
+If you see small dots that are moving, they’re likely to be mites.

-- Place a white sheet over the cage at night and check in the morning for red spots.
-This will be the blood from where they’ve fed.
+- Place a white sheet over the cage at night and check in the morning for red spots (blood)

-- Lay sticky tape on the bottom of your bird’s cage and in nesting boxes to trap mites.
+- Lay sticky tape on the bottom of the bird cage and in nesting boxes to trap mites.

-While the above steps won’t treat mites, they can help determine for sure whether your parrot is infected with them or they have another underlying health issue that needs addressing.
+While the above steps won’t treat mites, they can determine whether your parrot is infected or has another underlying health issue that needs addressing.

 Is It Parrot Mites or Lice?

-Lice are another pest that affect parrots.
-They’re similar to mites, but they’re larger and stick their eggs to the base of the parrot’s feathers, which are apparent to the naked eye.
+Lice are similar to mites but are larger and stick their eggs to the base of the parrot’s feathers.

 However, lice don’t burrow as some mite species do, and they’re not known to carry dangerous diseases.